|

 Resources

 To end on an upbeat note for those who are depressed, it's worth mentioning that there is some evidence of possible benefits of fish oil supplements for both mind and body.
-I find it improves my asthma somewhat although I haven't noticed any psychological effects even with pure EPA.
+I find it improves my asthma and rhinitis somewhat in the summer although I haven't noticed any psychological effects even with pure EPA.
 Choose fish oil in preference to fish liver oil as one can absorb too much vitamin A from liver products.
-There is also some evidence that regular users of ayahuasca generally have good mental health - see Effects of ayahuasca on psychometric measures of anxiety, panic-like and hopelessness in Santo Daime members and the DMT site below, if you don't fancy the raw stuff.
+There is also some evidence that regular users of ayahuasca generally enjoy good mental health - see Effects of ayahuasca on psychometric measures of anxiety, panic-like and hopelessness in Santo Daime members and the DMT site below, if you don't fancy drinking the raw stuff.

 Other sites by the same author: